 - Limited length between PC and Controller

-- USB interface of PCs are often more susceptible to external interference causing disconnects (buffer underruns)
+- USB interfaces of PCs are often more susceptible to external interference causing disconnects (buffer underruns)

-- Wiring the enclosures with the controller incorrectly can cause ground loops or other EMC/EMI related issue,so make sure you take basis precaution like seperating low-power wires from the high-power cables etc.
+- Wiring the enclosures with the controller incorrectly can cause ground loops or another EMC/EMI-related issue, so make sure you take basic precautions like seperating low-power wires from the high-power cables etc.

 Proposed controllers: